 24 Charlesgate East (419) Commonwealth is located on the NE corner of Commonwealth and Charlesgate East (and the SE corner of Marlborough and Charlesgate East), with 415 Commonwealth to the east, 10 Charlesgate East to the north, across Marlborough, and 400-416 Commonwealth to the south, across Commonwealth.

 24 Charlesgate East (419 Commonwealth) was designed by Peabody and Stearns, architects, and built by Woodbury & Leighton, builders, in 1891-1892, for attorney William Minot, III (called William Minot, Jr.) and his wife, Elizabeth Vredenburgh (Van Pelt) Minot.
-During the 1891-1892 winter season, they had lived at The Charlesgate at 535 Beacon, and prior to that at 321 Marlborough.
-He is shown as the owner of 24 Charlesgate East on the final building inspection report, dated October 10, 1892, and on the 1895 Bromley map.
+He is shown as the owner of 24 Charlesgate East on the final building inspection report, dated October 10, 1892.

 The original house was built at the corner of Commonwealth and Charlesgate East with an open side yard about 55 feet on Charlesgate East running to Marlborough.

-In September of 1895, 24 Charlesgate East was purchased from William Minot, Jr., by James Longley.
+On September 7, 1895, 24 Charlesgate East was purchased from William Minot, III, by James Longley.
 He and his wife, Julia (Robinson) Longley, made it their home.
 They previously had lived at 552 Massachusetts Avenue.
-The transaction was reported in the Boston Globe on October 2, 1895, which referred to the property as the “magnificent William Minot estate.”

 James Longley had been a boot, shoe, and leather merchant in partnership with his father-in-law, John P. Robinson.
 He later became president of several textile mills and manufacturing companies.